rystoli/afniGLMprep/README.md

 # afniGLMprep
-afniGLMprep prepares and runs is a set of python functions and scripts which automatically generate AFNI files and scripts used
+afniGLMprep is python code which prepares and runs GLMs on neuroimaging data stored in the BIDS format (http://bids.neuroimaging.io/).
+This is done via AFNI's 3dDeconvolve function.

+## Purpose
+Standardized structures for neuroimaging data have allowed the development of tools/apps which perform various functions and analyses on data with relative automaticity and ease.
+The [BIDS (Brain Imaging Data Structure)](http://bids.neuroimaging.io/)

 # files need to be in diretory steructure that matches bids (./sub-*/func/*nii.gz
 # dont put 'events' in trial_type ; watch for split specifics...